- About Artistic Pools

 There are three words that every real estate broker understands and relies on: location, location, location.
 Similar to real estate, when you begin the process of purchasing your own home pool, it is important that you understand this aspect of swimming pool design.

 Remember that your pool location is going to be permanent.
-Keep in mind that you need to be pleased with the location of your pool because it will not be possible to move the pool without completely redoing the entire pool construction process.
+Keep in mind that you need to be pleased with the location of your pool because, as PURlevel explains, it will not be possible to move the pool without completely redoing the entire pool construction process.

 Your backyard is the most common area for a pool, but this is also a very common area for items such as septic tanks.
 You cannot place your pool around your septic tank, so make sure that you know where your septic tank is.